• Who makes the final decision on boundaries?

 There are many considerations involved in the process.
 The first variable is the number of classrooms.
 The second variation is special programs that require full-size classrooms, such as special education.
 The district also considers enrollment trends and projections.

 •Will boundary changes for high schools or junior highs be included in this study?

 Minor adjustments could be recommended, but it is not anticipated that any change will affect current students.
 We welcome input and comments.
 We know how much everyone loves the school they currently attend.

 • Are the boundaries finalized?

 No. Public input will be received and considered.
 The Boundary Study group will meet with community councils Sept.
-10-19.
-Additionally, an open house will be scheduled at the end of September at Shoreline Junior High.
+9-18.
+Additionally, an open house has been scheduled Sept.
+26 at Shoreline Junior High.
 A public hearing is tentatively scheduled for Oct.
 15. Public input received at those times and through an e-mail will be considered as final boundaries are drawn.
 While social media is a popular venue for communicating opinions, the district cannot monitor all posts regarding boundaries.

 • Can students get a variance to attend the school of their choice?